-Put simply, a guitar lick is an incomplete musical phrase without a thematic element.
+Simply put, a guitar lick is an incomplete musical phrase without a definitive musical theme.
 It’s a series of notes that can be used in a number of musical contexts without being associated with a particular song or composition.

 Guitar Licks Explained